 - Jurors must not discuss the case with friends, relatives, or trial participants.
 If you are approached about the case, report the incident to the court bailiff immediately.

-- Jurors must not become involved in independent investigations about the case.
-When it becomes necessary to inspect a scene the jury will do so as a group under the court’s supervision only.
+- Jurors must not become involved in independent investigations of the case.
+When it becomes necessary to inspect a scene the jury will do so as a group under the court's supervision only.

 - Jurors must be impartial and avoid comments or expressions during the trial, which convey feelings about the case.